ntquyen/ntquyen.github.io/aboutme.md

 subtitle: "We are limited, but we can push back the borders of our limitations. --Stephen R. Covey--"
 ---

 I love programming.
-I have my first computer when I was 13.
-And I first thought about my career at the age of 16, I decided to become a programmer, and no second thought since then.
-Time flies and things changed have had driven me off programming more than once, but I always realized and turn back to what I love.
+When I first thought about my career at the age of 16, I decided to become a programmer, and no second thought since then.
+Time flied and things changed had driven me off programming more than once, but I always found out and went back to it.

 So far, I have programmed in Java (mostly android), PHP for 2 years.
 And then NodeJS for another 2 years until recently Golang for